I Went Vegan & Suffered From Anxiety, Candida Overgrowth, Acne & More—Here's Where I Went Wrong

 Like many experimental teens with Internet access, I found my way to the PETA website to learn a bit more about vegetarianism.
 Several videos and articles later, I decided to kick meat to the curb.

-I was motivated by the myriad health benefits that a plant-based diet promised — more energy, better digestion, less incidence of cancer, not to mention the new found sense of contentment that comes with choosing a cruelty-free diet.
+I was motivated by the myriad health benefits that a plant-based diet promised—more energy, better digestion, not to mention the newfound sense of contentment that comes with choosing a cruelty-free diet.

 I never felt restricted, but after seven years of no meat, I chose to abandon my plant-based diet.
 I still refrain from eating beef, pork, and most dairy, but I've expanded my diet to include chicken, turkey, and fish.

 I reached this decision because of the many health issues that I was struggling with.
 Anxiety, depression, candida overgrowth, hormonal imbalance, acne, fatigue, bloating, IBS, insomnia, and chronic irritability became a part of my daily life.